 Alternatives to Tums

-If you’re dog is ailing from an upset stomach or acid reflux it can be hard to refrain from giving them a Tums or something else to help them through it.
+If you’re dog is ailing from an upset stomach or acid reflux it can be hard to refrain from giving them a Tums or Prilosec to help them through it.
 But dogs are troopers and tend to be resilient when it comes to dealing with life’s little setbacks.

 Occasionally, feeding your dog pumpkin can help with bowel issues.
 But really, if there is a recurring problem then it needs a vet’s attention.
 That’s why you should keep track of how often they’re feeling bad.
 If it definitely starts to be a chronic thing, take them to the veterinarian for a solution better than Tums.

-Self medicating a dog is one of the biggest mistakes pet owners make.
-It only covers up symptoms that could be signs of a bigger problem, and often it causes more harm than good.
+Self medicating a dog is often the biggest mistake pet owners make.
+It only covers up symptoms that could be signs of a bigger problem, and sometimes causes more harm than good.
 Your dog deserves better than that.